mai-soup/docker-hy.github.io/docs/part-3/section-1.md

 Notice how the file is not extracted at any point.
 The `ADD` instruction [documentation](https://docs.docker.com/engine/reference/builder/#add) states that "If src is a local tar archive in a recognized compression format (identity, gzip, bzip2 or xz) then it is unpacked as a directory."

 We could verify the checksums of the file if we were interested.
-For the Ubuntu image automation from the launchpad takes care of creating the PRs to docker-library and the maintainers of the official images repository verify the PRs.
+For the Ubuntu image, automation from Launchpad takes care of creating the PRs to docker-library and the maintainers of the official images repository verify the PRs.

 You can also visit the Docker Hub page for the image tag itself, which shows the layers and warns about potential security issues.
 Note how many different problems it finds [here](https://hub.docker.com/layers/library/ubuntu/22.04/images/sha256-b2175cd4cfdd5cdb1740b0e6ec6bbb4ea4892801c0ad5101a81f694152b6c559?context=explore).

-Now we have learned that the build processes are open and we can verify it if we have the need.
+Now we have learned that the build processes are open and we can verify them if we have the need.
 In addition, we learned that there's nothing that makes the "official" images special.

 #### "You can't trust code that you did not totally create yourself."
 ###### - Ken Thompson (1984, Reflections on Trusting Trust)